1,000+ Opportunities

 Unsaved changes will be lost.

-Based on current listing details, eligibility includes: Nonprofit entities, Indian Tribes, or public institutions of higher education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, Indian Tribes, and public institutions of higher education are eligible to be Microenterprise Development Organizations.
+Confirm the full requirements in the official notice before applying.

 Rural Energy for America Program (REAP) Grants is sponsored by U.S. Department of Agriculture (USDA) Rural Business-Cooperative Service.
 The Rural Energy for America Program (REAP) provides guaranteed loan financing and grant funding to agricultural producers and rural small businesses for renewable energy systems, including solar panel installation, or to make energy efficiency improvements.